ashokkmt/ashokkumawat/src/content/posts/05-cover-letter.md

 - Sending emails without a proper greeting or signature
 - Writing cover letters that are generic and not personalized to the job or company

-This class made me realize that a well-written letter or email can open many doors.
-Paying attention to details like tone, structure, and correctness helps to communicate your message effectively and professionally.
+This class made me realize that a well-written letter or email can open many doors. <span className = "custom-highlight">Paying attention to details like tone, structure, and correctness helps to communicate your message effectively and professionally</span>.
 I’ll be more careful with these points when writing letters or emails in the future.